MetaBorgCube/IceDust/README.md

   math.numStudents
 ```

-The example describes a system in the `model` section with students, courses and enrollment-relations between students and courses.
+The example describes a system in the `model` section with students, courses and enrollment-icedust between students and courses.
 The `pass` attribute in Enrollment and the `averageGrade` attribute in Course are _derived values_.
 Based on the compiler settings these are eagerly, lazily or eventually computed.

 The `data` section describes the default data for the system, and the `execute` section triggers computation for the Java compiler.